alexa984/WEB-Gallery/README.md

  - Pull this repo

 # Restore DB from the web_gallery.sql script
-1. Get to bin dir of mysql in your command prompt
+1. Get to root dir of mysql in your command prompt
 2. Login to mysql (ex. mysql -u root -p)
 3. source {path_to_web_gallery.sql}